pxa/ux-futures/README.md

 Breakfast, lunch, snacks, and beverages will not be provided, but there is a cafe in the lobby that's open 7:30am–3pm.
 The cafe offers portable and made-to-order breakfast, lunch, and beverages such as Scholars Inn Bakehouse bagels, customized wraps and subs, Campbell's soups, and Starbucks coffees.
 An easily accessible water fountain is located in the lobby.

-Feel free to also eat out during the lunch hour or order in food.
+Feel free to also eat out during the lunch hour, order in food, or bring your own lunch.

 ## Sponsorship opportunties